maltejk/borg-hive/README.rst

 What is Borg Hive?
 ------------------

 Borg Hive is a management interface for borgbackup repositories.
+It was initially created by bpereto, who stopped to maintain it at some point.
+As I still use it on a daily base, I to continue his valuable work.

 The main goal of Borg Hive is to provide a easy management of borg repositories and ssh keys, also provide notifications if there is a stale backup.
 Optionally, it collects some events and statistics what's happening.